Healthdirect Free Australian health advice you can count on.

 • public libraries

-How to use an automated external defibrillator (AED)
+How do I use an automated external defibrillator (AED)?

 Anyone can use an AED.
-The device will tell you what to do.
-AEDs must be used in conjunction with CPR.
+AEDs must be used along with CPR.
+The device will verbally tell you what to do.
+It will usually come with visual prompts too.

+4. The AED may tell you that a shock is needed.
 Make sure the area around the person is clear.
-Don’t touch the person while you are using the AED because this could interfere with how it reads the person’s heart.
+Don’t touch the person while you are using the AED.
+This could interfere with how it reads the person’s heart.

-The AED may instruct you to continue CPR after the shock.
-Continue CPR until the ambulance arrives and a paramedic takes over.
+5. Continue CPR after the shock is given until the ambulance arrives and a paramedic takes over.

-Display the AED so it is visible and accessible to all users, and make sure people know where it is.
+Display the AED where it is visible and accessible to all users.
+Make sure people know where it is.
 It’s a good idea to train people how to use it.

 You can view defibrillators for sale on the St John Ambulance website.